AGM Success! Celebrating Our Community and Looking Ahead

 Financial Overview

-• Hogman-eh was the Society’s largest expense, and attendance was lower than expected, causing a drop in our financial balance
+Hogman-EH! was the Society’s largest expense, and attendance was lower than expected, causing a drop in our financial balance.
+We’re actively seeking more paid memberships and business sponsorships to increase existing funds.

 Volunteers

-• Thanks was expressed to all volunteers who assisted in 2024-25!
-We couldn’t have done it without you!
+Thanks was expressed to all volunteers who assisted in 2024-25!
+We couldn’t have done it without them!
+More volunteer help is needed across events and operations – so if you’re available, don’t be shy!

 Communications

-• SSO informs members via our regular newsletter, occasional Newsflashes, and the SSO website, Instagram & Facebook pages
+The SSO informs members of the latest happenings via our regular newsletter, occasional Newsflashes, and the SSO website, along with Instagram & Facebook pages.
+For example, the SSO offers occasional online 6-week Gaelic lessons, and you can watch for announcements in our newsletter.

 Kilt Skate Goes Global

-• Well not quite – but in 2024 we celebrated Kilt Skate not only across Canada in 15 venues, but also, for the first time, we had simultaneous kilt skates in Petawawa, Renfrew County and in Renfrewshire in Scotland.
+Well not quite global – but in 2024, we celebrated Kilt Skate not only across Canada in 15 venues, but also, for the first time, we had simultaneous kilt skates in Petawawa, Renfrew County and in Renfrewshire in Scotland.
 It was an exciting high-profile event on both sides, and hopes are high to build on this connection across the waters!

 Handing over the Reins

-We said not a “good=bye”, but a “see you around” to John McLuckie after his 3.5 years on the Society’s Board including the past 2 years as Chair, where he guided us through a mix of rocky waves and gentle breezes.
+It was not a “good-bye”, but a “see you around” that we said to John McLuckie after his three and a half years on the Society’s Board, including the past two years as Chair, where he guided us through a mix of rocky waves and gentle breezes.

-In reflection he let everyone know how much he had enjoyed his time as a board member and he thanked all of the other board members and volunteers that made his time as chair a success.
-John recalled fondly the various events like Hogman-Eh! and Tartan Day Trivia that he had been involved in over the years.
+In reflecting, he let everyone know how much he enjoyed his time as a board member and thanked all other board members and volunteers who made his time as chair a success.
+John fondly recalled the various events like Hogman-Eh! and Tartan Day Trivia that he had been involved with over the years.

 John promised that he would still be around at many of the Society’s events in the future and wished the new Board members the best for their upcoming term.

 He also hopes to see the SSO re-engage the business community and governments for sponsorship through the formation of a new Development Committee.
-As well, Donald would like to see the Society actively engaging younger crowds and coordinating with other cultural institutions.
+As well, Donald would like to see the society actively engaging with younger crowds and coordinating with other cultural institutions.

 Final Thoughts